 In other words, I developed correlations.
-There is familial intimacy, a rich family captured by a famous photographer, and then there is the massacre, which took place in the past and would happen again in upcoming years.
-According to some film historians, in experimental films there must be the maximum of semantic concentration, nothing of what is shown must be lost.
+There is familial intimacy, a rich family captured by a famous photographer, and then there is the massacre, which took place in the past and could happen again in later years.
+According to some film historians, in experimental films there must be a maximum of semantic concentration, nothing of what is shown must be lost.
 Not unlike a poem by Montale or Elliot - you can't get distracted, you must weigh each word carefully.
 My films aspire to be that: small poems into which I try to concentrate the greatest amount of things.

 On various occasions you have distanced yourself from those who interpreted your continuous examinations of the past (on origins, art history, etc.) as a kind of nostalgia...
 Me, nostalgic?
 Nostalgia is reactionary!
 Whoever said that about my work understood nothing about it...

 In fact, you always take great pains to point out that there is absolutely no nostalgia in your work.
-And I agree with that because, if anything, I see a much more "post-modern" stance, a constant re-mixing of elements that negates the very idea of history as an evolutionary process, a teleologically linear progression.
+And I agree with that because, if anything, I see a much more "post-modern" attitude, a constant re-mixing of elements that denies the very idea of history as an evolutionary process, a teleologically linear progression.
 What is your relationship with the past and with history, and how is this related to your creative process?

-I always look at history, at protohistory above all, because I want to understand how much of it is valid and could still be in the present.
-I find that re-reading history, perhaps two or more centuries later, there are often unthinkable recurrences.
-I see that things happen over and over again.
+I always look at history, at proto-history above all, because I want to understand how much of it is valid and could still exist in the present.
+I find that re-reading history, even at a distance of two or more centuries, there are often unthinkable recurrences.
+I see the same things happening over and over again.

-That's similar to what [Walter] Benjamin wrote in his On the Concept of History, which corresponds to the idea that I've gotten from this aspect of your work.
+That's similar to what Benjamin wrote in his Theses on the Philosophy of History, that coincides with an idea that I've gotten from this aspect of your work.
 That is, you tend to work on historical material - today the term is found footage, which I don't really like because I find it reductive - to bring back to light fragments of what could have been.
 This is the exact opposite of nostalgia.

 Yes, this idea is very beautiful.
 Even though I usually use short inserts in many of my works.
 But not always: Traumatografo, for example, is full of archive material, which at the time I took from b&w television.
 I remember that I created a collection of fragments taken from television, which I then inserted into the film.
 So I'd begin with that, before even making the film, thinking in those terms.
-For example, if I knew that they'd be showing a Dreyer film that evening on TV, I'd decide to take fragments thinking that sooner or later I'd use them.
-Also, I work on three or four things at a time and therefore always think it's useful to gather archive material even if at that moment I don't know exactly what I'll use it for, and that's how my films grow.
+For example, if I knew that they'd be showing a Dreyer film that evening on TV, I'd decide to take some fragments [from it] thinking that sooner or later I'd use them.
+Also, I work on three or four things at once and therefore always think it's useful to gather archive material even if at that moment I don't know exactly what I'll use it for, and that's how my films grow.